soxueren/atsd/api/meta/examples/fetch-all-disk-metrics.md

 ## Fetch all 'disk' metrics

-Fetch all metrics whos name includes `disk`, including all tags.
+Fetch all metrics whose name includes `disk`, including all tags.

 ### Request
 ```